 - the first cycle (for children aged 0–2 years)

 - the second cycle (for children aged 3–5 years).

-Article 5 of Royal Decree 95/2022 establishes that the second cycle of Early Childhood Education is free of charge, as well as the extension of free education to the first cycle, prioritizing the access of students at risk of poverty and social exclusion as well as low schooling rates.
+Article 5 of Royal Decree 95/2022 which establishes the organisation and minimum teaching requirements for Early Childhood Education, provides for the second cycle of Early Childhood Education to be free of charge, as well as the extension of free education to the first cycle, prioritising access for pupils at risk of poverty and social exclusion and those with low enrolment rates.

 In both cycles, parents or guardians can choose the school they want for their children, either public or private, as long as a single access requirement is observed: the children's year of birth.
 The education administrations of the autonomous communities are in charge of regulating the admission of children to both cycles of ECEC for public and publicly funded private schools, with four objectives: